for-giobbe/phy/Building a Tree in a ML Framework.md

 * SH-like approximate likelihood ratio test

-	IQ-Tree implements a non-parametric approximate likelihood ratio test based on a Shimodaira-Hasegawa-like procedure via the flag
+	IQ-Tree implements a non-parametric approximate likelihood ratio test based on a Shimodaira-Hasegawa-like procedure via the flag ```-alrt```.

 	```
-	iqtree -s ND2_p_aligned.n.gb.fasta -B 1000 -bnni
+	iqtree -s ND2_p_aligned.n.gb.fasta -alrt 1000
 	```

 We can combine the three metrics in the same analysis and have them annotated on the "best" Maximum Likelilhood phylogeny.
 It's then easier to observe wether the different support metrics are giving contrasting results through our phylogenies.

 ```
-iqtree -s ND2_p_aligned.n.gb.fasta -B 1000 -bnni -b 100 -sh 1000 -alrt 1000
+iqtree -s ND2_p_aligned.n.gb.fasta -B 1000 -bnni -b 100 -alrt 1000
 ```

-The values related to different metrics should be treated differently:

-with the non-parametric bootstrap and SH-aLRT you should start to believe in a clade if it has >= 80% support, while with UFBoot it should be >= 95%,
+Let's take a look at the ```.iqtree``` among the other output files, bearing in mind that the values related to different metrics should be treated differently: with the non-parametric bootstrap and SH-aLRT you should start to believe in a clade if it has >= 80% support, while with UFBoot it should be >= 95%,

 To conclude: there are several metrics of support in phylogenetics which can provide different perspective on the confidence of a clade/bipartition.
 Moreover they can sometimes be informative of biological processes such as ILS (Incomplete Lineage Sorting) or adaptive radiations.
 Aside the traditional ones (which we just went trough) some new ones get proposed and/or implemented from time to time.
 This is the case of gCF and sCF (genes and sites Concordance Factors) for which I left some additional information in the further reading paragraph at the end of the lesson.